danilopeixoto/mocap/README.md

 ## Usage

-Run server:
+Run application:

 ```
-mocap server --preview
+mocap stream --preview
 ```

-By default, the motion data is sent to the UDP server at `0.0.0.0:8000`.
+By default, the motion data is sent to the UDP socket at `0.0.0.0:8000`.
 The `--preview` flag also displays the motion data in a window.

 Run client: